lukaszknasiecki/uho-cms/README.md

                     ]
                 }

+You also need to define preview folder for media, i.e.:

+"layout": {
+                "folder": "desktop"
+            }

 You can also add additional text fields from this model to be edited in captions array:

     "captions": [